homan-uppu/writing/2-Essays/Asymmetry (draft).md

 Yet, we would still not see great asymmetry between players playing a highly complex game if each move takes a long time to make.
 For example, if each move in Chess took 4 years to make, by the time the two players died, the board position probably wouldn't be too skewed one way or the other.

-In other words, the longer it takes to make a move, the longer it takes for the underlying asymmetry to become visible.
+In other words, the longer it takes to make a move, the longer it takes for the underlying asymmetry between players to become visible.

 Leverage decreases the time per move, and therefore exposes the underlying asymmetry quite quickly.
 Today, the best company founder will outpace everyone else by many orders of magnitude before they die in ways that a similarly great founder 100 years ago could not simply because each move took much longer to make.